 In addition to market demand, the percentage of the fee the adjuster receives is determined by a multitude of factors.
 Some firms offer slightly better percentages based on experience levels, the type of catastrophe or severity of claims, the location, your skills and qualifications, etc. Offering better fee splits is one way IA Firms compete with each other to obtain and retain the best adjusters for their company.

-Adjuster Fee Schedule
+Adjuster Fee schedule

 Remember, independent adjusters are paid as 1099 independent contractors without taxes taken out by the employer.
 Unfortunately, we have seen some people learn the hard way that this doesn’t mean you don’t still owe taxes.
 It is vital that new adjusters modify their personal accounting accordingly and set aside sufficient funds to pay taxes either quarterly or at the end of the year.
 A good, reliable accountant is indispensable for those who want to set themselves up for long-term success as a claims adjuster.